 Prior to the Glia project, other 3D printed and open-source otoscopes suffered from low-grade clinical performance and higher difficulty of use.
-As a response to this challenge, Glia has sought to build a high-quality, premium device at a noticeably accessible price point of $100.
-Most commercial devices are prominently comprised of metal, which means the device is heavy and costly to repair if damaged.
-Glia’s objective was to develop a lightweight device which can be repaired at minimal cost while functioning as well as the high-quality devices on the market.
+As a response to this challenge, Glia sought to build a premium device at a noticeably accessible price point of $100.
+Most commercial otoscopes are prominently comprised of metal, making the device heavy and costly to repair if damaged.
+As a result, Glia developed a lightweight version that can be repaired at minimal cost while functioning equally to other high-quality devices on the market.

-The Glia otoscope primarily composed of 3D printed plastic parts for the head, body, and battery compartment, finished with a small magnifying lens and light bulb.
-This makes the otoscope light and easy to carry and, since all design files are open-sourced, easy to disassemble and repair if damaged.
+The Glia otoscope is comprised of 3D printed plastic parts for the head, body, and battery compartment, finished with a small magnifying lens and light bulb.
+These components make the otoscope light and easy to carry and, since all design files are open-sourced, easy to disassemble and repair if damaged.

 Since the otoscope is still being developed and targeted for peer-reviewed publication, most device distribution has occurred to Ontario audiology students.
-In 2021, Glia began working on an upgraded model featuring a streamlined assembly of reduced parts and an upgraded battery.
-Also, currently in development is model V2.0 which will feature a rechargeable USB option.
-This redesign remains in progress.
-Glia is seeking CAD$20,000 to support the research, manufacturing, clinical trial and publication cost of the otoscope project, including advanced design requirements for throat examinations.
+In 2021, Glia debuted an upgraded model featuring a streamlined assembly, reduced parts, and a stronger battery.
+A redesign started in 2022 remains in progress, focusing on a rechargeable USB option for model v2.0.
+Glia is seeking CAD$20,000 to support the research, manufacturing, clinical trial, and publication cost of the otoscope project, including advanced design requirements for throat examinations.